-- (a) no free or discounted alcohol provided to gaming patrons as an inducement to gamble; - (b) no free credits are to be provided to gaming patrons; - (c) every machine is to be located in a gaming room, with no machines to be placed in the general bar area or in a position where they are visible from a public place; - (d) Patrons of the hotel are made aware of GameCare's self-exclusion scheme and other local counselling services, and of the government funded "gambling HELP" counselling service.
+- (a) The hotel will employ a Responsible Gambling Officer to work all hours when gaming machines are being operated so as to monitor patrons using gaming machines for signs of problem gambling and offer assistance when observations of certain behaviours are made. - (b) no free or discounted alcohol provided to gaming patrons as an inducement to gamble; - (c) no free credits are to be provided to gaming patrons; - (d) every machine is to be located in a gaming room, with no machines to be placed in the general bar area or in a position where they are visible from a public place; - (e) Patrons of the hotel are made aware of GameCare's self-exclusion scheme and other local counselling services, and of the government funded "gambling HELP" counselling service.